Joseph H. Thompson

-Joseph "Colonel Joe" Henry Thompson (26 September 1871 – 1 February 1928) was a highly decorated World War I veteran, recipient of the Medal of Honor, lawyer, Pennsylvania state senator, head football coach of the University of Pittsburgh Panthers, and College Football Hall of Fame inductee.
+Joseph Henry "Colonel Joe" Thompson (26 September 1871 – 1 February 1928) was a highly decorated World War I veteran, recipient of the Medal of Honor, lawyer, Pennsylvania state senator, head football coach of the University of Pittsburgh Panthers, and College Football Hall of Fame inductee.

 College years

 Geneva College

 Thompson came to the United States from Ireland in 1898 at the age of 18 and entered Geneva College that year.
 He immediately became a basketball star and also participated in gymnastics and wrestling, but did not go out for football until 1900.
 He served as Geneva's player-coach for three years, with his football teams compiling a 27–2–3 record.

 University of Pittsburgh

 Thompson continued his education at the University of Pittsburgh, then called the Western University of Pennsylvania, where he played football from 1904 and 1906, during which time the Panthers compiled a 26–6 record.
 He captained the Pitt football team to its first perfect season in 1904 when the Panthers won all ten games and surrendered only one touchdown.
 Thompson graduated from Pitt in 1905 and continued on with post-graduate work in the School of Law completing his law degree.
 While at Pitt he was a member of the Phi Gamma Delta fraternity.